WebAssembly/component-model/design/mvp/Explainer.md

 other additional or more-structured context (like a backtrace or a chain of originating error contexts).

-The intention of this highly-non-deterministic semantics is to provide hosts the full range of flexibility to:
+The intention of this highly-nondeterministic semantics is to provide hosts the full range of flexibility to:
 * append a basic callstack suitable for forensic debugging in production;
 * optimize for performance in high-volume production scenarios by slicing or